 Grundisburgh is very well served by its shops and pub.
-The Olde Forge Stores supplies a wide range of groceries.
-William's Store on the green is a veritable Aladdin's Cave selling an incredible range of goods.
-The Post Office also stocks a large selection of cards and gifts.
+The Olde Forge Stores supplies a wide range of groceries and is the village Post Office.
+William's Store on the Green is a veritable Aladdin's Cave selling an incredible range of goods and has a coffee shop.
+The old Post Office is now home to an amazing delecatessen and also serves coffee and cakes.
 The Dog Inn is a warm welcoming pub serving excellent food which attracts customers from miles around.
 With quick and easy access to Ipswich and Woodbridge, the Heritage Coast, and the trunk roads to London and the Midlands it is no wonder Grundisburgh is a very popular place to live and attracts many visitors.

 CULPHO is a small hamlet of 17 dwellings and an ancient church adjoining Grundisburgh.
 It is thought the name Culpho dates back to Saxon times when the village was the property of a landowner called Cupwulf or Cuthwulf.
 Its population has not varied much since the Domesday Survey was carried out.
 It is not certain when the church was built but it was in existence in 1086 and was mentioned in the Domesday Survey.
 The patron Saint of the church is St.Botolph who is the patron saint of travellers.
 It is thought he made a missionary journey to East Anglia as both the church in Culpho and in nearby Burgh bears his name.